syuurio/syuurio/README.md

 ## :woman_technologist: About Me

-:wave: I'm Cleo who makes coding an essential part of my life.
+:wave: I'm Cleo who makes coding an essential part of life.

 - :computer: Currently working as a Frontend Developer in Taiwan.
 - :mag: Seeking to explore the field not only **FRONTEND** but everything about **WEB**.